Antonio Villaraigosa: Elections

+2005

 Villaraigosa placed first in the primary for the Los Angeles mayoral election of March 8, 2005, and won the run-off election on May 17, receiving 58.7% of the vote.
 On July 1, 2005, Villaraigosa was sworn in as the 41st Mayor of Los Angeles.

-He became the first Latino Mayor of Los Angeles since 1872, when Cristóbal Aguilar (who served from 1866 to 1868 and again from 1870 to 1872) held the office.
-Attendees to his first inauguration included then Governor Arnold Schwarzenegger; former Governors Gray Davis, Pete Wilson, and Jerry Brown; former Vice President Al Gore, U.S. Secretary of State Warren Christopher, and New York City Mayor Michael Bloomberg.
+2009

 Villaraigosa was re-elected in 2009, receiving 55.65% of the vote against his most prominent challenger, attorney Walter Moore who won 26.23% of the vote.
-Villaraigosa drew controversy by refusing to debate any of his opponents before the election.
+Villaraigosa drew controversy by refusing to debate any of his opponents, before the election.

 Tenure

 Transportation

-Villaraigosa speaks at a meeting on infrastructure investment in the White House as President Barack Obama and Transportation Secretary Ray LaHood look on.

 One of Villaraigosa's main transportation-related goals was to extend the Purple Line subway down Wilshire Boulevard to Santa Monica.
 Proponents dubbed the project the "Subway to the Sea."
-Villaraigosa persuaded Congressman Henry Waxman to repeal the ban on subway tunneling in Los Angeles, which occurred in 2006.

 On November 4, 2008, Los Angeles County voters passed Measure R, an additional half-cent per dollar sales tax that increased the sales tax rate in Los Angeles County from 8.25% to 8.75% and is projected to generate up to $40 billion over 30 years for transportation.
 Measure R included funding for the portion of the "Subway to the Sea" between Wilshire/Western and Westwood/VA Hospital; a project known as the D Line Extension.
 Its passage was credited in large part to Villaraigosa, who lobbied the Metropolitan Transportation Agency and County Board of Supervisors to place it on the November ballot, and helped organize the fundraising efforts.

-Working with Wendy Greuel, then Chair of the City Council's Transportation Committee, Villaraigosa issued an executive directive aimed at banning road construction during rush hour in traffic-plagued Los Angeles, and established anti-gridlock zones and launched Tiger Teams to improve traffic flow during peak rush hour times.
-Villaraigosa even publicly pledged to take the subway to work one day a month, as reported by the Los Angeles Times.
-This, however, proved impossible for him.